mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 ## Option 4: Use only the message contents

-Finally, we’ll allow users of our API to provide only the message contents, and we’ll provide default values for the rest of the data:
+Finally, we'll allow users of our API to provide only the message contents, and we'll provide default values for the rest of the data:

 {% highlight js %}
 saveMessage(contents);